TransMac

 only open Mac APFS, HFSX, HFS+ and (Old) Standard HFS format disks and

-dmg files.
+DMG files.
 Right-click the drive and select "Properties"

 Symptom: An error message appears while copying files.

-Problem: Windows has a legacy file path size limit
+Cause: Windows has a legacy file path size limit

 of 255 characters.